a8m/errors/README.md

 __"Where else is this pattern used in the standard packages?"__ - Like it was mentioned above, this pattern is really common in programs where almost every step is an expectation.
 Therefore, you can find it in packages like: [`fmt`](fmt), [`template`](template), [`template/parse`](template/parse), [`encoding/json`](json), [`encoding/gob`](gob) and more.
 Oh, and of course, in the `parser` package [1], [2].

 __"What about performance?"__ - There is an overhead, but it's not so bad.
-Although, it should be improved in Go 1.11, since the compiler inlines panic calls.
+Although, it should be improved in Go 1.11, since the compiler inlines panic calls (saves function calls, but not the heap allocation).
 I will add a perf section really soon.
 Also for Go 1.11.
 Until then, you can check out #8 and #9.

 __"Should I replace all my error handling with this pattern?"__ - No. There is no real rule for that, but try to find the right balance.
 Do not be afraid to use it, but do not abuse it.